 Photo courtesy of iStock/ewg3D

-Hard coal mine underground corridor with steel support system and electrical equipment.
+Hard coal mine underground corridor with a steel support system and electrical equipment.

 A Brief History